This blog post was sponsored by Rook Pack. My voice and article content was not influenced. #RookPackBags are suffocation warning compliant poly bags.

 A poly bag with an opening of at least 5 inches should have a suffocation warning.
 The suffocation warning can be either printed on the bag itself, or attached as a label.

-A warning label may unlikely prevent a possible death in the scenario above; however, a proper suffocation warning could alleviate the liability of a company over harm caused by the bag.
+A warning label cannot prevent or warn of all possible deaths; however, a proper suffocation warning can alleviate the liability of a company over harm caused by the bag.

 Suffocation warnings vary by jurisdiction

 Five states have regulations on suffocation warnings for certain plastic bags.
-Suffocation warning requirements vary depending on the jurisdiction.
+Suffocation warning requirements vary by jurisdiction.

-Each state’s regulations and statutes specify the warning statements to be used.
+Each state’s regulations and statutes specify the necessary warning statements.